A229 Blue Bell Hill

 - further engagement with the community and other stakeholders

 - development of construction plans to manage both the timing of works and impacts on traffic during construction of the scheme.

 The forecasted timescales for this junction improvement scheme, should our business case submission be successful, are:

-- submission of the next stage of the business case to the DfT including details of the preferred scheme – summer 2023
+- submission of the next stage of the business case to the DfT including details of the preferred scheme - spring 2025

-- submission of full business case to the DfT – autumn 2025
+- submission of full business case to the DfT - spring 2027

 The government Growth Deal provides money to the South East Local Enterprise Partnership, funding projects which drive Kent’s economic and business growth.